 The following video is an excellent watch and summaries all that has been covered in this article.

 Other periodontal conditions

-As mentioned before, we have focused on gingivitis and periodontitis caused by bacteria and poor oral hygiene.
+As mentioned before, I have focused on gingivitis and periodontitis caused by bacteria and poor oral hygiene.
 These are called “plaque-induced” gingivitis and periodontitis.

 There are a number of other conditions that can affect the tooth-supporting structures.
 These are also infections caused by bacteria or viruses, and may even show similar symptoms to the plaque-induced diseases.

-These disease are treated differently to the gingivitis and periodontitis we have discussed in the article above:
+These diseases are treated differently to the gingivitis and periodontitis we have discussed in the article above: